Jasmine Paolini: Playing style

 Paolini's playing style is dynamic and aggressive, characterized by solid groundstrokes.
 She uses heavy topspin on her forehand, but hits flat on her backhand.
-Due to her 1.63 m height, she has stated, "I wish I was taller, because I could serve better."
+Due to her height 163 cm, she has stated, "I wish I was taller, because I could serve better."
 However, she possesses great speed and agility, a credit to her shorter stature, allowing her to outmaneuver opponents.